-According to a recent article from The Washington Post, over 80% of home owners affected by Hurricane Harvey do not have flood insurance, leaving many with little financial aid to rebuild.
-If you are one of the disaster victims that falls into this category, we’re here to provide a guide and assistance on recovery options for home owners.
+According to recent studies, nearly 80% of homeowners affected by Hurricane Harvey never had flood insurance in place.
+Many were left with little to no financial aid to rebuild their beloved houses.
+If you are one of the victims, we’re here to offer a guide to recovery options for local homeowners.

-First and foremost, contact the creditors for your mortgage, auto loans, student loans, and credit cards to ask for a three-month reprieve from payments.
-Most will allow you to do this without assessing late fees.
-This can offer some much-needed relief, allowing flexibility to invest in caring for your family and beginning home repairs.
-Be sure to clarify with all creditors the terms of the reprieve and budget accordingly, as most creditors only defer payments, with the balance coming due in full after the grace period.
+First and foremost, speak with a creditor regarding your mortgage, auto loans, student loans, and credit cards.
+You may ask for a three-month reprieve from your payments.
+Many will allow you to push due dates back without assessing late fees.
+This solution offers much-needed relief, allowing some flexibility while you care for your family and start the home repair process.
+Remember to clarify the terms of the reprieve and budget with all creditors in the meantime.
+Many creditors will only defer payments for a specific time, then the balance will come due after the grace period.

 As soon as the water recedes, begin moisture mitigation right away, being careful not to throw anything away until your insurance adjuster has seen it.
 The goal is to get anything out of your home that is wet so it can begin to dry.
 A Shop-vac can be a valuable tool in this effort, so purchase or borrow a unit as availability allows.
 A dehumidifier may also be a helpful item to expedite the removal of moister from the house.